 I came to the gym for a workout.
 Yet I found myself in a deep spiritual conversation and in need of God’s help for what to say next.

 The first thing that came to mind and out of my mouth was “the resurrection of Jesus Christ from the dead.”
-I mentioned to him that there is historical documentation, from both Biblical and non-biblical sources¹, that we can look to as evidence for the life and crucifixion of Jesus Christ.
+I mentioned to him that there are historical writings, from both biblical and non-biblical sources,¹ that we can look to as evidence for the life and crucifixion of Jesus Christ.
 I then told him, although we have historical evidence of Jesus’ life and death, his body has never been found.
 I then began to share with him why the resurrection of Christ from the dead is reasonable to believe.
 What follows is what God used me to share as we spoke that night.

 Persecution and death for preaching Christ was true not only for the 12 apostles but for those who received their teaching.
-It is difficult to believe that these people would willingly die for Jesus Christ if they knew and believed it was a lie.
-The martyrdom of thousands of these Christians was based on the fact that they believed the truth of the statements in the Gospels about Jesus and were willing to die as martyrs rather than deny their faith in Him.
-In the face of Jewish and Roman opposition and persecution, Christianity had spread all throughout the Roman Empire in 300 short years and it has not stopped.
-I also mentioned that if the Romans and Jews had known where the body of Jesus was all they had to do was wheel it down the street on a cart and Christianity would have died in its inception.
+It is difficult to believe that these people would willingly die for Jesus Christ if they knew it was a lie.
+Thousands of these Christians died because they believed the statements in the Gospels about Jesus.
+They willingly died as martyrs, refusing to deny their faith in Him.
+In the face of Jewish and Roman opposition and persecution, Christianity spread all throughout the Roman Empire in 300 short years, and it continues spreading today.

-In addition to the resurrection of Jesus, I began to talk with my new friend about the claims of Jesus Christ about Himself.
-Some people will say that Jesus never claimed to be God that is only something that others have made up.
+In addition to the resurrection of Jesus, I began to talk with my new friend about the claims Jesus made about Himself.
+Some people will say that Jesus never claimed to be God, that others made that up.
 I mentioned to him that Jesus did not come to a culture of people that were ignorant about God.
-He came to the Jewish people who were God’s chosen people and monotheistic (one God) in their beliefs.
+He came to the Jewish people, His chosen people who believed in the existence of one God only.
 Jesus did and said things that clearly alluded to His deity which was not missed by the religious leaders He interacted with.
 Here are four examples of this:

 I mentioned that these are just a few of many examples and that Jesus did not leave it open to debate who He is.
 I reminded him again that Jesus actually said, “I am the way, the truth and the life.
 No one comes to the Father except through me” (John 14:6).

-So when it comes to the real identity of Jesus, we need to ask ourselves, "Who is Jesus?"
-Let me leave you with a popular quote from C.S.
-Lewis about the only real options that we have when we answer the question.
+When it comes to the real identity of Jesus, the question needs to be asked: “Who is Jesus?”
+A popular quote from C.S.
+Lewis talks about the only real options:

 “I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I’m ready to accept Jesus as a great moral teacher, but I don’t accept his claim to be God.
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic — on the level with the man who says he is a poached egg — or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronizing nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to.” – Mere Christianity